 To Serve

-- Divide 2 servings cooked Japanese short-grain rice into individual large bowls (donburi bowls) and drizzle some sauce.
+- Divide 2 servings cooked Japanese short-grain rice into individual donburi (large) bowls.
+Drizzle some reserved sauce on the rice.
 Place the meat on top, layering the slices.

-- Drizzle more sauce (if you prefer), and season with freshly ground black pepper on top.
+- Drizzle more sauce on the meat, if you‘d like.
+Season with freshly ground black pepper on top.

 To Store